wultra/powerauth-crypto/docs/Additional-Activation-OTP.md

 1. Intermediate Server Application receives a custom activation request, with username and password:

    1. The username and password is verified by the Intermediate Server Application.
    1. If everything's right, then Intermediate Server Application creates activation by calling [`createActivation`](https://github.com/wultra/powerauth-server/blob/develop/docs/SOAP-Service-Methods.md#method-createactivation).
-The activation must be set to the OTP_USED state.
+The activation must be set to the PENDING_COMMIT state.
    1. Intermediate Server Application generates random activation OTP and update the activation record, by calling [`updateActivationOtp`](https://github.com/wultra/powerauth-server/blob/develop/docs/SOAP-Service-Methods.md#method-updateactivationotp) method.
    1. At the same time, Intermediate Server Application initiates the delivery of activation OTP.